NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/MSU-HPC_user_guide.rst

 **Password Maintenance**

-If you know your MSU password (or temporary password), use the MSU Training and Password System (TAPS) site to Manage your Multi#Factor Authentication settings with Duo and/or change your password.
+If you know your MSU password (or temporary password), use the `MSU Training and Password System (TAPS) site <https://taps.hpc.msstate.edu/>`_ to manage your Multi#Factor Authentication settings with Duo, or to change your password.
 The TAPS system is also where you go to take the MSU training required before you can login, and for the yearly password resets and training to keep your account active.